 We often focus in on one academic area of STEM when teaching, but science, technology, engineering, and math are meant to come together as a whole to encourage higher-level thinking.
 By providing hands-on experiences with open-ended materials that incorporate STEM components, children become prepared for the world in which they live.
 They develop the valuable 21st century skills of communication, collaboration, critical thinking, and creativity by engaging in exploration and learning how things work.

-Taking STEM outdoors sets the stage for fun adventures and experiences that incorporate the five senses.
-Having tools and materials that support outdoor STEM learning gives children the opportunity to explore their natural environment and see real-world applications of STEM.
+STEM activities are easily translated into outdoor play.
+The infusion of nature sets the stage for adventures and experiences that incorporate all five senses.
+Having tools and materials to support child-guided innovation provides limitless opportunities to explore the natural environment and dive into STEM concepts.